 - 1. Successfully completed a minimum of 72 semester credit hours of pre-requisite courses, as stipulated, for full admission to the School; - 2.
 Successfully completed the program of professional and experiential coursework approved by the School of Pharmacy; - 3.
 Achieved a cumulative didactic grade point average of 2.00 or greater for all requisite professional coursework; - 4.
 Achieved a cumulative grade point average of 2.00 or greater for all advanced pharmacy practice experiences; - 5.
 Achieved a passing grade for all introductory pharmacy practice experiences; - 6.
 Repeated, upon approval, and earned a passing grade for any required professional courses for which a grade of F was issued; - 7.
 Successfully completed, at a minimum, the last 4 didactic semesters and all pharmacy practice experiences at the School of Pharmacy; - 8.
 Successfully complete all co-curricular and e-portfolio requirements - 9.
-Been recommended for the degree by a majority vote of the Student Promotion & Graduation Committee: - 10.
-Settled all financial accounts with the University; - 11.
+Successfully complete all interprofessional education (IPE) experience requirements approved by the School of Pharmacy - 10.
+Been recommended for the degree by a majority vote of the Student Promotion & Graduation Committee; - 11.
+Settled all financial accounts with the University; - 12.
 Complete all graduation clearance requirements as instructed by the School and Office of the Registrar